Kodelabers/christmas-party-invitation-app/SETUP.md

 1. **Test Invitation Page:**
    - Visit: `http://localhost:3000?email=guest1@example.com`
    - You should see the RSVP form
-   - Try responding with "Dolazim" or "Ne dolazim"
+   - Try responding with "Yes or "No"

 2. **Test Admin Dashboard:**
    - Visit: `http://localhost:3000/admin`
-   - Login with: `admin@codemas2025.com` / `admin123`
    - View all responses and statistics

 ## 🚀 Deploying to Vercel